Tips To Run Faster

 You and I are here for too short of a time to comply.

-I do cause I understand what this sport entails.
+I do understand what this sport entails.
+Hard work and endless dedication is what it takes to be successful.

 You need to get out of your comfort zone.